utkukartal/pdf-chat/README.md

 - Register and login as a user.
 View the Chat Rooms you previously created.
 - Upload PDF documents and create Chat Rooms using the scanned text of the said files.
 - Converse with the PDF document via Gemini AI, conversations will be recorded so they can be continued in a later time.
-- Delete the Chat Room
+- Delete the Chat Room.
-- View the uploaded PDF documents
+- View the uploaded PDF documents.
+- Text is extracted from the PDF document either directly or via Pytesseract.